BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/storages-api.md

   "region": "{region}",
   "readPermission": "{read_permission}",
   "writePermission": "{write_permission}",
-  "maxFileSize": {max_file_size}
+  "maxFileSize": {
+    max_file_size
   }
+}
 ```

 ...where

-- `{default}`: Boolean - the flag to decide whether this storage is going to become the default storage for the target project or not.
+- `{default}`: Boolean - the flag to decide whether this storage is going to become the default storage for the target
+  project or not.
 - `{endpoint}`: Uri - the Amazon S3 compatible service endpoint.
-This field is optional, defaulting to the configuration flag `plugins.storage.storages.amazon.default-endpoint`.
+This field is optional, defaulting to the configuration
+  flag `plugins.storage.storages.amazon.default-endpoint`.
 - `{region}`: String - the Amazon S3 compatible region.
-This field is optional, defaulting to the S3 default region configuration.
+This field is optional, defaulting to the S3 default region
+  configuration.
 - `{read_permission}`: String - the permission a client must have in order to fetch files using this storage.
+This field
-This field is optional, defaulting to the configuration flag `plugins.storage.storages.amazon.default-read-permission` (`resources/read`).
+  is optional, defaulting to the configuration
+  flag `plugins.storage.storages.amazon.default-read-permission` (`resources/read`).
 - `{write_permission}`: String - the permission a client must have in order to create files using this storage.
+This
-This field is optional, defaulting to the configuration flag `plugins.storage.storages.amazon.default-write-permission` (`files/write`).
+  field is optional, defaulting to the configuration
+  flag `plugins.storage.storages.amazon.default-write-permission` (`files/write`).
 - `{max_file_size}`: Long - the maximum allowed size in bytes for files uploaded using this storage.
-This field is optional, defaulting to the configuration flag `plugins.storage.storages.amazon.default-max-file-size` (10G).
+This field is
+  optional, defaulting to the configuration flag `plugins.storage.storages.amazon.default-max-file-size` (10G).

 ## Indexing

-All the API calls modifying a storage (creation, update, tagging, deprecation) can specify whether the storage should be indexed
+All the API calls modifying a storage (creation, update, tagging, deprecation) can specify whether the storage should be
+indexed
 synchronously or in the background.
-This behaviour is controlled using `indexing` query param, which can be one of two values:
+This behaviour is controlled using `indexing` query param, which can be one of two
+values:

 - `async` - (default value) the storage will be indexed asynchronously
 - `sync` - the storage will be indexed synchronously and the API call won't return until the indexing is finished